jonathan-whiteley/food101-cv-app/README.md

 ## 🐛 Troubleshooting

-### Slow Classification
+### Model Resources
-The model endpoint can take a few minutes to spin up on first use.
-The app displays a warning after 15 seconds to inform users.
+Currently, the model endpoint can take a few minutes to spin up on first use.

 ### Connection Errors
 Verify your Databricks credentials in `.env.local`: